barbozav/applied-ai-backend-coding-challenge/README.md

-# Unbabel Backend Challenge
+# Unbabel Applied AI Challenge

 Hello again, Unbabel recruiting team!

 This is my solution to the [Unbabel Applied AI Challenge](https://github.com/Unbabel/applied-ai-backend-coding-challenge), based on [my previous solution](https://github.com/barbozav/backend-coding-challenge) to the Unbabel Backend Challenge.

-Prevously, I've developed a Flask web application which translates (manually) input text from English to Spanish using Unbabel's API, presenting it in a list of translations dynamically updated with 3 different statuses: _requested_, _pending_ and _translated_.
+Previously, I've developed a Flask web application which translates (manually) input text from English to Spanish using Unbabel's API, presenting it in a list of translations dynamically updated with 3 different statuses: _requested_, _pending_ and _translated_.
 Tests were implemented for the domain layer - covering the translation services, event-sourcing model and repositories.

 As I've chosen a domain-driven architecture, this solution integrates the Marian-decoder as a new translation service (MT) without too much changes from the rest of the source code (except for a few improvements).